flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Fuel predictions in the MCDU are not very accurate.
 - Descent guidance is sensitive to QNH changes.
 This is partially due to an inaccuracy in MSFS' atmospheric model.
 - Winds are not yet taken into account for all phases of flight.

-### flyPadOSv3 Issues

-- Local files does not work yet.
-Needs additional feature PR ([local-api](https://github.com/flybywiresim/a32nx/pull/6411/){target=new})
-- Pushback page: not yet fully functional or complete - changes to be expected
-- Stuck notifications are caused by CSS animations being disabled.
-    - Fix: `General Options` -> `Accessibility` -> Turn On `Menu Animations` under `User Interface`
-- Translations not yet complete / Missing translations and layout issues to be expected
-- Tooltips not yet complete

 ## How to Report Issues